 1. To clear my mind.
 Taking long walks is my kind of meditation—my alternative to yoga.
-Wasn’t meditation supposed to be sitting in lotus position, closing your eyes, and undergo an awareness process to activate your chakras?
+But isn’t meditation supposed to be sitting in lotus position, closing your eyes and undergo an awareness process to activate your chakras?
 You probably haven’t heard of ‘walking meditation’.
-Since one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allows me to pay attention to the present moment.
+Because one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allow us to pay attention to the present moment.

 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 5. To enjoy a wider space.
 Sitting on a cubicle desk during my 8-hour shift on weekdays is a pain in the butt.
 During my one-hour lunch break at work, I took the opportunity to have a 15-min walk to another building or block just to get an open space and to relax.
 Going outdoors provides me more space to walk, breathe and think.

 6. To have a digital detox.
 As part of my work, I’m always navigating the cyberspace.
 Even after work, I oftentimes find myself engaging in social media that I need a break from it.
 Deactivating my Facebook account gives me a breather from today’s opinionated social media world and disconnecting from the internet allows me not to care about emails tagged as high priority even though they don’t really deserve urgent attention.
 And a lot more distracting things the internet brings such as falling into articles with fancy buzzwords or write-ups infused with subtle marketing, and too much lurking on Reddit.

 But of course, after a digital detox I’m back to my normal programming which is helping businesses thrive using digital marketing and cloud technologies.
 This is just one of the ways I prevent burnout from working too long in front of a computer and to allow some balance with the physical world.